 UPEX® 745 DF

-The UPEX® 745 DF is a deep active search system based on the electromagnetic pulse induction principle, designed and manufactured by us in Germany.
-The system is used for the detection of ferromagnetic and non-ferrous metal objects, mainly in the clearance of unexploded ordnance and geophysical investigation of the subsurface.
-With the UPEX® 745 DF, Ebinger completes its traditional series of pulse induction based measuring systems in terms of resolution and detection depth.
-"German innovation from the Ebinger ideas lab".
+The UPEX® 745 DF is a deep-penetrating active search system based on the electromagnetic pulse induction principle, designed and manufactured by us in Germany.
+The system is used for detecting ferromagnetic and non-ferrous metal objects, primarily in the clearance of unexploded ordnance and for geophysical surveys of the subsurface.
+With the UPEX® 745 DF, Ebinger completes its traditional series of pulse induction-based measurement systems in terms of resolution and detection depth.
+"German innovation from the Ebinger Ideas Laboratory".

 Other features